 Keyframe Wingman is a free tool for easing keyframes in Adobe After Effects and it works inside the most widely used free plug-in Animation Composer.

-The problem with using the graph editor is that it takes a lot of time to adjust ease and speed of keyframed animations.
+After Effects keyframes can be manually altered with the provided speed graph editor.
+The problem with using the graph editor is that it takes a lot of time to adjust the ease and speed of keyframed animations.

 If there are multiple keyframes on multiple layers, it’s a huge mess and is hard to do anything.